 Figure 2: Schematic Representation of Axial Optical Tweezers.
 Laser light (1064nm Nd:YvO4) is split into two beams by passing through a polarizing beam splitter (PBS) from which one, the manipulation beam, passes through an acousto-optical deflector (AOD) while the other, the calibration beam, can be adjusted independently using telescopic lenses.
-The two beams are then recombined using another PBS, reflected by a dichroic lens and focused onto the sample after passing through a high N.A. objective.
-Simultaneously, brightfield illumination, used to track the microsphere, passes through the sample, is IR filtered and is then imaged by two CCD cameras, one of which takes measurements while the other acts as part of a feedback control system.
+The two beams are then recombined using another PBS, reflected by a dichroic lens and focused onto the sample by a high N.A. objective.
+Simultaneously, brightfield illumination, used to track the microsphere, passes through the sample, is Infra Red (IR) filtered and is then imaged by two CCD cameras, one of which takes measurements while the other acts as part of a feedback control system.